Intra-aortic Balloon Counterpulsation Pump

 Intra-aortic Balloon Counterpulsation Pump (Precare) Care Guide

-- Risks of having an IABP inserted include bleeding, infection, trouble breathing and blood clots.
-Blood supply may get blocked, and may lead to death of a body part, such as your leg.
-If this happens, you may need to have the body part removed.
-The IABP balloon may burst inside your aorta and the air inside the balloon may leak out.
-You may have chronic (long-term) pain even with an IABP.
+You may have bleeding, an infection, or trouble breathing.
+You may get a blood clot in your leg or arm.
+This may become life-threatening.
+Blood flow to your leg may get blocked.
+This could cause the tissue in your leg to die.
+The tissue may need to be removed.
+The IABP balloon may burst inside your aorta, and the air inside the balloon may leak out.
+You may have chronic (long-term) pain, even with an IABP.
 The IABP may not help your heart condition.
-If you do not have the procedure, poor blood flow in your heart, or heart failure may worsen and even lead to death.
-Call your caregiver if you are worried or have questions about your medicine or care.
+If you do not have this procedure, poor blood flow in your heart or heart failure may worsen.
+This could be life-threatening.

 The week before your procedure: